Find Affordable College Courses

 Read More…

-The University of Texas of the Permian Basin did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a master’s degree.
-It came in at #6 on the list.
-Located in the midsize city of Odessa, UT Permian Basin is a public college with a moderately-sized student population.
+With a ranking of #6, The University of Texas of the Permian Basin did quite well on this year’s most popular schools for geological and earth sciences students working on their master’s degree.
+Located in the medium-sized city of Odessa, UT Permian Basin is a public school with a medium-sized student population.

 About 20% of the students majoring in geology at the school are women while 80% are male.

-Read full report on Geological & Earth Sciences at The University of Texas of the Permian Basin
+Full Geological & Earth Sciences at The University of Texas of the Permian Basin Report

 With a ranking of #6, Stephen F Austin State University did quite well on this year’s most popular schools for geological and earth sciences students working on their master’s degree.
-Located in the remote town of Nacogdoches, SFASU is a public school with a large student population.
+Located in the town of Nacogdoches, SFASU is a public college with a fairly large student population.

 Women make up 30% of the geology majors at the school.